AndreiFabon/AndreiFabon/README.md

     - Collaborate with a dedicated team to promote cybersecurity awareness through events and workshops.
 - **What I am working on:**
   - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.
-    - Craeating Website that uses path dsicovery to challange participants to look at more than jsut the website exterior
+    - Craeating Website that uses path dsicovery to challange participants to look at more than just the website exterior
     - Creating a Website with intentional SQL injection issues for participants to exploit
 ---